lucaong/dataspec/README.md

 # Dataspec

-Specify how data should look like, assert validity and generate examples.
+Write specification for data, assert validity and generate examples.

-Specifications are built from functions (returning `true` or `false` depending on wether the specification is met or not) and can be composed together.
+Specifications are built from plain predicate functions (returning `true` or `false` depending on wether the specification is met or not) and can be composed together.

 Once some specification is built, it can be used to validate data and to generate example data.

-## Example
+## Example Usage

 ```javascript
 const { spec, arrayOf, objectOf } = require('dataspec')